 Hannelore’s group went second though Gerhard had warned them off after seeing the terrible weather conditions.
 Their group with Hannelore did reach the summit but got into trouble coming back down.
 Hannelore and another climber Ray Genet were exhausted and wanted to stop and make a shelter.

-Despite to Sherpa’s warnings that this could be fatal they did make a small bivouac.
+Despite the Sherpa’s warnings that this could be fatal they did make a small bivouac.
 Ray Genet didn’t survive the stop and died in the night.
 The rest of the group continued down from here and along the way Hannelore succumbed to exhausting, sitting and asking for water.

 One of the Sherpas stayed to try and help and suffered frostbite as a result – losing most of his toes and a finger.
 Hannelore died on the upper slopes of Everest at around 8,300 meters, only 100 meters or so from Camp 4.

 Her body remained on Everest for years propped up on her backpack.
 It served as a very grim reminder of what could go wrong.
-For a long time her hair would still blow in the wind.
+For a long time, her hair would still blow in the wind.
 Some climbers mistook her clothing for a tent and would approach, only seeing the reality at the last minute.

 Over the years the wind and exposure stripped the body to the skull.
 In 1984 two members of a Nepalese Police expedition died while attempting to retrieve her body.
 The body may have been pushed over the side of the North Col by strong winds but may also still be buried under snow.

-Shriya was a 33 year old Canadian woman who had been born in Nepal.
+Shriya was a 33-year-old Canadian woman who had been born in Nepal.
 In 2012 she made the summit successfully but didn’t manage the retreat.
 2012 saw 12 people dying on the mountain, which was the worst death rate since the 1996 Everest disaster.

 She took pictures and videos at the summit but spent 25 minutes there, using up oxygen.
-On returning from the summit she succumbed to exhaustion having been climbing for over 17 hours.
+On returning from the summit she succumbed to exhaustion, having been climbing for over 17 hours.
 She died at over 8,000 meters and her body was draped with a Canadian flag.

 Months later her body was removed from the mountain by being brought down to Camp 2, then flown off by Helicopter.